rsdoiel/antenna/archives/2025/planet_2025.20.md

 ---

-## Pope Leo prays at tomb of St Paul
+## Pope Leo XIV prays at tomb of St. Paul

 date: 2025-05-20, from: Vatican News

-                    <p>Pope Leo visits the tomb of St Paul, and prays: “May the Lord grant me the grace to respond faithfully to his call.”</p>
+                    <p>Pope Leo visits the Papal Basilica of St. Paul Outside the Walls, and prays: “May the Lord grant me the grace to respond faithfully to His call.”</p>
                     <p><a href="https://www.vaticannews.va/en/pope/news/2025-05/pope-leo-xiv-st-paul-tomb-mission-romans-grace-faith.html">Read all</a></p>
                     <p>&nbsp;</p>